-One of our TAs is training to be the school ELSA so she can work with children with a range of social and emotional needs; she is due to qualify later this year.
+One of our TAs is a trained ELSA (supervised by the Educational Psychology team) and works with children with a range of social and emotional needs.
 We employ a play therapist who works with pupils.
 The class teachers used the personal, social and emotional curriculum to support and develop all pupils.
 Children are nurtured and cherished whilst differences are recognised and celebrated - this is central to the Christian ethos of the school.
 Children are encouraged to become independent learners and take responsibility for their own behaviour in all aspects of school life.
 Older pupils are given opportunities to support young ones when they are at an early stage of school life through a buddy system.

-Children are expected to behave well and those who find this difficult are supported by firm, fair and clear boundaries.
+The teaching staff are 'trauma-informed' Most children are expected to behave well and those who find this difficult are supported by firm, fair and clear boundaries (with sensitivity to their underlying needs).
 This is usually sufficient to support those who would otherwise find good behaviour a challenge.

 The school works hard to keep the children safe through assessing risks; developing children's ability to assess this for themselves; and providing a well maintained environment.
-The school takes safeguarding extremely seriously and all staff are fully trained and undertake regular updates.
-All personnel and volunteers have a Disclosure and Barring Service (DBS) check before working unsupervised with pupils.
-Children's views of school life are sought through class discussions and the school council meetings allow the children to be heard.
+Equally, the school takes safeguarding extremely seriously and the staff are regularly trained.
+All personnel and volunteers have a DBS check before working unsupervised with pupils.
+Children's views of school life are sought through class discussions and the school council meetings.
 Pupils are able to talk to teachers and the Head about concerns on a one to one basis just by asking.